 Customer buying preferences started to change long before the pandemic, but the shutdown of all things physical have put companies with poor digital sales capabilities in dire straits.
 The good-to-have digital sales tools became a must-have, mission-critical business infrastructure overnight.

-Customers value sales reps less than they have in the past, while rewarding rich digital purchasing experiences.
+Customers value sales reps less than they have in the past while rewarding rich digital purchasing experiences.
 Today’s benchmarks are B2C platforms, not your B2B competitors.
 Nearly half of millennial buyers prefer no engagement with a salesperson at all, with the average being a third.
 In 2025, digital channels will account for four-fifths of all B2B sales engagements.
 Ultimately, the breakdown of the traditional sales model is driven by the digital shift in industrial buying, dramatically speeded up by the social distancing of vendors and clients.

 Only a few organisations are excelling in the capture, organisation and utilisation of customer behavioural data.
-Increased digital buying means more data and winning B2B organisations will rely significantly on essential real-time insights on where their consumers are, what they’re looking for, and when they’re willing to engage.
+Increased digital buying means more data, and winning B2B organisations will rely significantly on essential real-time insights on where their consumers are, what they’re looking for, and when they’re willing to engage.

-The things you need to master: Automation, Digital First and AI
+The Things You need to Master: Automation, Digital First and AI

-Near future, sales strategies will be different and the resources that are used will increasingly be based on new technologies, utilising new sources and forms of data.
-Meanwhile, the transformation has shifted the focus from the seller, to the buyer.
+Near future, sales strategies will be different, and the resources that are used will increasingly be based on new technologies, utilising new sources and forms of data.
+Meanwhile, the transformation has shifted the focus from the seller to the buyer.

 These are the three key capabilities for building the B2B sales organisation of the near future:

-- Hyperautomation – As digital engagements occur in multiple channels by prospect and buyers during all stages of the buying cycle, no human organisation will be able to respond adequately.
+- Hyperautomation – As digital engagements occur in multiple channels by prospects and buyers during all stages of the buying cycle, no human organisation will be able to respond adequately.
 The work is done by a wide array of automated sales tech tools that automate and augment the digital sales processes.

 - Digital first – The role of sales reps has to be adjusted to correspond to the digital-first reality.
 To master both digital tools and data, they’ll need new skills.
 F2F will transform from being the default sales channel to being a selectively used tool for highly qualified customer encounters.
-Sales operatives will increasingly be involved in the development of digital sales processes and assets.
+Sales operatives will increasingly be involved in developing digital sales processes and assets.
 They will become digital co-sellers using websites, portals, e-commerce platforms and virtual assistants.
 Data and tech-savvy digital-first sellers can manage a customer reach previously possible only for marketers with access to media and research.

-- Data, analytics and Artificial intelligence – Data and sales tech tools enable automated, algorithmic decisions.
+- Data, analytics, and Artificial intelligence – Data and sales tech tools enable automated, algorithmic decisions.
 Managing sales processes in different channels will heavily depend on the deployment of AI-based tools.
 Traditional, headcount based B2B sales development top-line contributions were highly linear – incremental headcount investments produced incremental sales growth.
 Gains from automated decisions and engagements are exponential and are only limited by the quality of their data and algorithms, not by new resources.
 Within 5-10 years, data and automation capabilities will separate the winners from the losers.

 Implementing B2B e-commerce platforms and guided selling with the support of a growing array of smart sales tech tools isn’t the only way to go in the future.
 Fundamentally it is about redefining the entire omnichannel sales process.
 Most B2B leaders still seem to prefer a step-by-step approach, focusing on one building block at the time – such as your e-commerce platform.
-CRM implementation across multiple business and geographies is still a challenge for many.
+CRM implementation across multiple businesses and geographies is still a challenge for many.
 However, we believe that you cannot wait; you must make progress in all areas.

 Take Your Sales Process to Sales 4.0.